HammerLabML/java-relational-neural-gas/README.md

 `git pull https://gitlab.ub.uni-bielefeld.de/bpaassen/relational_neural_gas.git` and use the command `mvn package` to compile a .jar distribution.

-You can download the javadoc either via maven or directly as a .zip file <!-- TODO Link -->, or compile it yourself by downloading the source code via `git pull https://gitlab.ub.uni-bielefeld.de/bpaassen/relational_neural_gas.git` and using the command `mvn generate-sources javadoc:javadoc`.
+You can download the javadoc either via the [distribution package][4], via maven, or compile it yourself by downloading the source code via `git pull https://gitlab.ub.uni-bielefeld.de/bpaassen/relational_neural_gas.git` and using the command `mvn generate-sources javadoc:javadoc`.